dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 # Debug The Class

-This first method only applies if your using a PowerShell Class-Based Resources (which you should be).
+This first method only applies if you are using a PowerShell Class-Based Resources (which you should be).
 It took me a while to realize this but, Class-Based Resources add a new type to PowerShell.
 After defining the class, the new type is available to us, like ```[string]``` or ```[int]``` is.
 What that means is we can create a new instance of our resource and debug directly against the class.